MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 The query performs the following actions in sequence:

-1. The `StormEvents` table is filtered to select rows with `StartTime` values within the specified date range.
+1. The `StormEvents` table is passed to the `where` operator which selects rows with `StartTime` values within the specified date range.
-1. The filtered table is further narrowed down to include only rows with a `State` value of "FLORIDA".
+1. The filtered table is then passed to another `where` operator which selects rows with a `State` value of "FLORIDA".
-1. The final table is passed to the `count` operator, which returns a new table containing the count of rows.
+1. The final table is passed to the `count` operator, which returns a new table with a single column `Count` that contains the number of rows.

 ## Get started with common operators